khadra123/workdayschedule/README.md

-  # WorkDay scheduler
+  # Workday Scheduler

   ---

   ## Description
-  An application where you can allocate tasks hourly on a workday scheduler.
+  An application where you can allocated tasks hourly and delete completed tasks.

   ## Table of Contents
   * [Description](#description)